Services & Background Processes

 6. Review recovery options

 On the Properties dialog, the Recovery tab controls what Windows does if the service crashes.
-The installer sets these to Restart the Service on first, second, and subsequent failures.
+NSSM monitors the underlying Python process and restarts it automatically on failure.
 Do not change this unless you have a specific reason.

 Permissions note: Starting and stopping services requires administrator rights.
 If the right-click options are grayed out, launch services.msc as administrator (right-click the Start Menu shortcut and choose Run as administrator).